reduxframework/docs/docs/core-fields/raw.md

 ## Display Options

 These are two modes for the raw field.
 Full width and "sectioned."
-Below you will see an example of each.
+Below, you will see an example of each.

 ### Full Width => True
 ```php